Skip to Content

 You can install the gensx CLI using your package manager of choice:

-If you want to be able to visualize your workflows and view traces, you’ll need to login to GenSX Cloud:
+If you want to be able to visualize your workflows and view traces, you’ll need to log in to GenSX Cloud.
+This is optional, but recommended.

 gensx login

-To get started, run the following command with your package manager of choice in an empty directory.
-This will create a new GenSX workflow to get you started.
+To get started, run the new command with a project name of your choice.
+This will create a new GenSX project with a simple workflow to get you started.

 When creating a new project, you’ll be prompted to select IDE rules to add to your project.
 These rules help AI assistants like Claude, Cursor, Cline, and Windsurf understand your GenSX project better, providing more accurate code suggestions and help.

-In index.tsx, you’ll find a simple OpenAI chat completion component:
+In src/workflows.ts, you’ll find a simple Chat component and workflow:

 Running the workflow